 A: Right after my graduation, I joined PwC Moscow and was sent to the Russian Arctic for the interim audit of the Gazprom’s biggest exploration & production entity.
 If you think it was a rough start, you are right.
 It was an extreme career start for a junior consultant but it was worth it.

-In the situations of high complexity and information overload, management decisions and judgements can be influenced by so called cognitive biases.
+In the situations of high complexity and information overload, management decisions and judgments can be influenced by so-called cognitive biases.
 Cognitive biases, if applied the wrong way, can cause planning mistakes and pitfalls in the interpretation of variance analysis.
 Some examples are:

 - too optimistic estimation of future sales volumes